Order of Visit: High Point # 48

 After a 1,000-mile road trip out to Red Lodge, MT, I met up with my climbing guide, Rostyn, on Friday afternoon so we could inventory all my gear, acquire a helmet and climbing harness, and then set out for a few hours of rock climbing basics at a local climbing area called, “The Ovens.

-Let me begin with the revelation that rock climbing is NOT my jam.
+Let me begin by admitting that rock climbing is NOT my jam.
 I don’t have a natural aptitude for it.
 I don’t aspire to climb things like Spiderman.
 And I certainly didn’t particularly excel at it during my brief lesson with Rostyn that afternoon.
-But on this state highpoint I’d have to trust myself (and the guide I just literally met) to make sure I didn’t fall to my death.
+But on this state high point I’d have to trust myself (and the guide I just literally met) to make sure I didn’t fall to my death.

 Practice climb at “The Ovens” outside Red Lodge, MT.